David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 # Blackjack Python Game

-Here is the live version of my project - https://blackjack-david-r.herokuapp.com/
+Here is the live version of my project - [Blackjack Python Game](https://david-r-blackjack.herokuapp.com/)

 My Blackjack game runs through a Heroku Terminal.
 The game will take in user input and deal cards to both the player and the dealer.